asyml/texar/examples/bert/README.md

 Please refer to [distributed_gpu](https://github.com/asyml/texar/tree/master/examples/distributed_gpu) example for more details of the other multi-gpu configurations.

-Note that we also specified the `--distributed` flag for multi-gpu training.
+Make sure to specifiy the `--distributed` flag as above for multi-gpu training.

 &nbsp;